jmtayloruk/fast-light-field/README.md

 # OPTIONAL: now you have a choice of whether you want to use a python virtual environment or not.
 # If you don’t know what that is, just skip these next two commands
-# IMPORTANT: if you do set up a virtual environment, it is vital that you omit the “--user” flag from all subsequent commands,
+# IMPORTANT: if you do set up a virtual environment, it is vital that you
-# or you may get hard-to-diagnose errors
+# omit the “--user” flag from all subsequent commands, or you may get hard-to-diagnose errors
 python3 -m venv flf-venv
 . ./flf-venv/bin/activate

 # Install dependencies
-# You should check that this next command has run successfully - it should print “Successfully installed” followed by a list of module names.
+# You should check that this next command has run successfully -
+# it should print “Successfully installed” followed by a list of module names.
-# There may be earlier error messages that can probably be ignored, but if it does not make it to “Successfully installed”
+# There may be earlier error messages that can probably be ignored,
+# but if it does not make it to “Successfully installed”
 # then something has gone wrong that needs fixing.
 See “troubleshooting”, below
 python3 -m pip install --user -r requirements.txt

-# On an Apple M1 silicon platform, you may now need to do a special installation of psutil - see "troubleshooting" below

 # OPTIONAL: if you want GPU support, run this next command
 # Note that the actual cuda library also needs to be installed first (see cuda documentation).